ajai1/React---AWS-Instance-Management/README.md

-### Take home assignment - React.js @ Betsol
+### Assignment - React.js @ Betsol

-- Duration - 48 hours

-Hello there 👋 Thank you for taking this interview 🙏 and congratulations on making it this far 🎉.
-Your mission should you choose to accept it, is to create a user interface for an instance management dashboard.
+To create a user interface for an instance management dashboard.

 ![Instances USD](/mockups/instances-usd.png)